Understanding Low Water Pressure in Sydney Homes

 Step 2: Check the Obvious

-- Ensure main shut-off valve is fully open
+- Ensure the main shut-off valve is fully open

 - Check fixture shut-off valves